JPRichardson7/amazon_system/README.md

 2. **Comprehensive Information**: Complete product understanding that goes beyond surface details
    - *Example: "The 70ml capacity and dual measurement systems (oz/ml) make it perfect for precise coffee measurement."*

-3. **Strategic Balance**: Optimized mix of information and personality that creates engaging, helpful content
+3. **Strategic Balance**: Optimized mix of information and personality that creates engaging, helpful content, with personality serving as the vehicle that delivers information rather than merely accompanying it
-   - Maintain appropriate ratios between informational content and personality elements

 4. **Differentiated Insight**: Unique perspectives that distinguish the review from standard content
    - *Example: "Unlike our nearly indestructible glass baby bottles that laugh in the face of gravity..."*